quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 * Metadata is stored together with event data

-# The high level qlog schema {#top-level}
+# QlogFile schema {#qlog-file-schema}

-A qlog file should be able to contain several individual traces and logs from multiple vantage points that are in some way related.
-To that end, the top-level element in the qlog schema defines only a small set of "header" fields and an array of component traces.
-For this document, the required "qlog_version" field MUST have a value of "0.4".
+A qlog using the QlogFile schema can contain several individual traces and logs from multiple vantage points that are in some way related.
+The top-level element in this schema defines only a small set of "header" fields and an array of component traces, defined in {{qlog-file-def}} as:

-As qlog can be serialized in a variety of ways, the "qlog_format" field is used to indicate which serialization option was chosen.
-Its value MUST either be one of the options defined in this document (e.g., {{concrete-formats}}) or the field must be omitted entirely, in which case it assumes the default value of "JSON".

-In order to make it easier to parse and identify qlog files and their serialization format, the "qlog_version" and "qlog_format" fields and their values SHOULD be in the first 256 characters/bytes of the resulting log file.

-An example of the qlog file's top-level structure is shown in {{qlog-file-def}}.

-Definition:

 ~~~ cddl
 QlogFile = {